Chart Color Schemes

 South Brisbane is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-South Brisbane has a high level of cultural diversity, with 44.8% of its population speaking a language other than English at home and 55.5% born overseas.
-Christianity is the predominant religion in South Brisbane, accounting for 29.9% of people.
-Buddhism is more prevalent in South Brisbane compared to Greater Brisbane, making up 4.7% versus 3.9%.
+South Brisbane has a culturally diverse population, with 44.8% speaking a language other than English at home and 55.5% born overseas.
+Christianity is the main religion in South Brisbane, comprising 29.9% of people.
+Buddhism is overrepresented compared to Greater Brisbane, making up 4.7% versus 3.9%.

 Frequently Asked Questions - Diversity